With Jay Bender’s help, Murdaugh trial is a lesson in the value of court access

 “It’s especially rewarding to see that the local media were given precedent in actually getting the daily passes,” Bender said.
 “As for the podcasters, the judge recognized that a lot of people get their news that way, so they're part of the mix, and they have access to pool coverage like everyone else.”

-The Walterboro Wildlife Center across the street provides a welcoming environment for courtroom overflow with tables and chairs, electricity and WiFi for reporters and members of the public.
+The Walterboro Wildlife Center across the street provides a welcoming environment for courtroom overflow with tables and chairs, electricity and Wi-Fi for reporters and members of the public.
 A large screen is set up for streaming all the courtroom drama as it unfolds.
 A parking lot next door is home to a herd of local food trucks.

 At the end of court each day, reporters have up to 30 minutes to review trial exhibits entered into evidence, and pool photographers provide photographs of the exhibits.